korthout/backport-action/README.md

 The distribution is hosted in this repository under `dist`.
 Simply build and package the distribution and commit the changes to release a new version.
+Release commits should also be tagged (e.g. `v1.2.3`) and the major release tag (e.g. `v1`) should be moved as [officially recommended](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md).